jakobkmar/KSpigot/guide/docs/extensions/itemBuilder.md

 ## Create an itemStack

-Spigots ItemBuilder is often painful to use and confusing, especially for beginners.
+The default way of building complex `ItemStack`s using just Spigot is often painful to use and confusing for beginners.

-With KSpigot itemBuilders you have an easy to use ItemBuilder and you don´t have to worry about things like itemMeta again.
+With KSpigot's item builder you have an easy to use builder DSL.
+Additionally, it provides an easy way to update the `ItemMeta` of an `ItemStack`, which is often needed.

-### Create a simple item
+### Example use of the item builder

 ```kotlin
 val sword = itemStack(Material.GOLDEN_SWORD) {
     amount = 3